Mr Freedman - Orthopaedic Surgeon

-Partial Knee Replacement, also known as Unicompartmental Knee Arthroplasty or Hemiarthroplasty. is a surgical procedure which resurfaces only one aspect of the knee joint rather than the whole joint: either the inside half of the knee (medial compartment); outside part of the knee (lateral compartment); or the kneecap (patellofemoral) joint.
+Partial Knee Replacement, also known as Unicompartmental Knee Arthroplasty or Knee Hemiarthroplasty is an orthopaedic surgical procedure which resurfaces just one aspect of the knee joint rather than the whole joint: i.e. either the inside half of the knee (medial compartment); outside part of the knee (lateral compartment); or the kneecap (patellofemoral) joint.